 If you have a dog, then you should be regularly bathing your dog with a high-quality shedding shampoo.
 Use a rubber glove while bathing the dog that has rubber bristles.
 The rubber bristles will help to massage the dog and rid any excess loose hair that might be waiting to be shed on your floor.

-Bathing your dog regularly with a quality shampoo is another way to make sure that the dog’s skin is properly conditioned.
+Bathing your dog regularly with quality shampoo is another way to make sure that the dog’s skin is properly conditioned.
 Remember, skin that is too dry or has excess dead skin will shed more than dog skin that is well taken care of.

 There is such thing as bathing your dog too often, however.
 In order to make sure that you are not bathing your dog too often, you can use dryer sheets in between baths.
 Dryer sheets have a few benefits for use in between baths for your dog.

 First of all, using a dryer sheet on your dog’s coat leaves them smelling fresh and clean.
 Secondly, a dryer sheet adds moisture to the skin much like a lotion would for us.
 Lastly, if you use the dryer sheet after you have brushed your dog, then you can catch many of the loose hairs still left in their coat.